ralflici/ovpn-backports/README.md

 ## Installation

+### Packages

+You can downloaded Debian packages from the [OpenVPN repository](https://download.opensuse.org/repositories/isv:/OpenVPN:/Snapshots/).

 ### Pre-patched sources

+#### Tags

 A pre-patched version of the source files is available for download in the [tags](https://github.com/OpenVPN/ovpn-backports/tags) section of this repository.
 After downloading, you can simply run `make && make install` to build and install the module.

+#### Sources branch

+Another way of downloading the pre-patched sources is to clone the repository and checkout the `sources` branch (or `development-sources` if you want to track `ovpn-net-next/development`).
+Then simply run `make && make install` to build and install the module.

 ### Building from source